 In 2007, Cindy formed the upstart and uprising super-trio The Refugees with award winning singer//songwriter Wendy Waldman and Animal Logic's Deborah Holland.
 These three artists toured for eight years, tearing it up together across North America.
 Their first CD Unbound was released in 2009 and their second CD THREE in 2012.
-The Refugees have been writing and recording new songs in Los Angeles over the past couple of years—to be released some time in 2019.
+Their EP How Far It Goes was released in mid-2019.
+They are currently working on a new album--due out in late 2022.

 In 2011, Cindy became Cidny, making the difficult and daunting decision to transition from female to male, not knowing what the personal or professional response would be.
 Cid's coming out article in the Daily Beast in June, 2012 portrays his decision and the beginning of this difficult journey www.thedailybeast.com/singer-cindy-bullens-goes-public-shes-becoming-cidny-a-man He stepped back from the public eye to go through the process until 2016 re-emerging as Cidny Bullens having written his one person show Somewhere Between: Not An Ordinary Life,

 Cid premiered his show in Santa Fe, New Mexico in February of 2016 with globally noted solo show/memoir coach Tanya Taylor Rubinstein directing (tanyataylorrubinstein.com).
 The show has since been performed in Los Angeles (twice), New York, Nashville (four times), Portland, Maine (three times), Albuquerque, NM, Melbourne, FL, and Santa Fe again through 2018.
-Cid hopes to continue to book the show wherever and whenever possible when the time is right again.
+Cid hopes to once again perform the show after the release of his memoir in 2023.

 On January 12, 2018 in New York's City Hall, Cid married Tanya Taylor Rubinstein and they now live in Nashville, TN.
 Cid still has his summer cottage on the remote island of North Haven, Maine where they will spend the warmer months of the year (and be closer to Cid's daughter Reid and now four grandchildren.)